Home Compare ELIS.PA vs TEP.PA

 Elis vs Teleperformance: Which Stock Looks Stronger in 2026?

-Teleperformance SE holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Teleperformance SE holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Elis still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Elis, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Teleperformance SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 INDUSTRY COMPARISON